phqb/ZKSparkWorkshop/README.md

 `protostar test test/test_ex1.cairo`

+We can print stdout when running test with the `--stdout-on-success` option.
+For example:

+`protostar test --stdout-on-success test/test_ex1.cairo`

 **All tests should pass without any modification of the test files.**

 **Hence you must only modify the `.cairo` files in the `/exercises/` directory.**